-- E7EM Models: A grille may be attached to the top of the furnace and all paneling and trim flushed to it.
-This installation provides an access door for future installation of air conditioning or heat pump coils on top of the furnace. - E7ED models are for non-ducted return. - E7EU Models can be used for ducted return. - Materials located in return air duct system must have a flame-spread classification of 200 or less. - Noncombustible pans having 1" upturned flanges must be located beneath openings in a floor-return duct system.
+a coil box.
+A grille may be attached to the top of the Appliance and all paneling and trim flushed to it.
+This installation provides an access door for future installation of air conditioning or heat pump coils on top of the Appliance.

+- E7ED models are for ducted and non-ducted return. - E7EU Models can be used for ducted return. - Materials located in return air duct system must have a flame-spread classification of 200 or less. - Noncombustible pans having 1" (25 mm) upturned flanges must be located beneath openings in a floor-return duct system.